ncatlab/nlab-content/pages/1841.md

 in $\Omega^3(U)$

-such that the following two equations are of differential forms are satisfied
+such that the following two equations of differential forms are satisfied

 $$
   \begin{aligned}